What Is Cash Value Life Insurance?

 Paying Policy Premiums

-Some policies allow you to use the cash value to help cover your life insurance premium.
-If you have cash value remaining, this may help you get a temporary break from paying your premiums.
-Your financial representative can provide more information on whether this may be right for you.
+Some policies allow you to use cash value to help cover your life insurance premium.
+If cash value is available, this may provide a temporary break from out-of-pocket payments.
+A financial representative can explain whether this option applies to your policy.

 Withdrawing Money as Needed

-Depending on your policy, you may be able to take withdrawals, which could be used to complement your other income, or you could save it for a major purchase such as a vacation.1
+Depending on the policy, you may be able to take withdrawals.
+These funds could supplement other income or be used for a major purchase, such as a vacation.1

 Turning It Into Guaranteed Future Income

-If generating more retirement income is your priority, you could use the cash value from your life insurance policy to buy an annuity.
-An annuity is a contract between you and an insurance company that allows you to contribute money in a tax-deferred account.
-In return, you can get regular payments as income.
+If generating retirement income is a priority, cash value may be used to purchase an annuity.
+An annuity is a contract with an insurance company that allows you to contribute money on a tax-deferred basis and receive regular income payments in return.

 Learn how to maximize your cash value for future financial security.
-Get a Life Insurance Quote
+Request a Free Life Insurance Quote

 Is the Cash Value of Life Insurance Taxable?